samarkhatiwala/tmm/models/current/mobi2.0/README.txt

 NOTE-3: tmmmobiwrite uses UVic routines where initial condition profiles are set.
 The code for this is hardwired for the standard UVic grid with 19 levels.
 If you're using TMs from a different ocean model you will need to modify make_input_files_for_mobi_model.m accordingly to specify initial conditions corresponding to your grid.
+You will also need to change the number of levels (km) in size.h.

 (9) Set the path at the top of make_input_files_for_mobi_model.m and execute in Matlab.
 (See NOTE-3 in #8.)